-A dozen or so years ago my cousin Kathy called from DC and asked me to join her the following month for a Jewish women’s retreat.
+A dozen or so years ago my cousin Kathy called me in New York from DC and asked me to join her the following month for a Jewish women’s retreat.

 Kathy and I arrived on the beautiful grounds of the Pearlstone Retreat Center in Maryland on a Friday afternoon and met the 16 other participants and the female rabbi and young cantorial student who would be our leaders.
-By the end of the weekend many of these women would no longer be strangers, and my cousin and I would feel much closer to one another.
+By the end of the weekend many of these women would no longer be strangers, and my cousin and I would feel much closer.

 We did so much that weekend – we recited prayers, performed rituals, and shared lively communal meals.
 We discussed Jewish beliefs and customs, learned more about the Jewish matriarchs, and of course debated Jewish feminism.
 We mediated and practiced yoga and took nature walks, and sang and danced and sat in a drum circle making music together.
 And we women talked.